diligent-man/Video_Anomaly_Detection/Web/README.md

 ```bash
 npm run dev
 ```

-- By default, the frontend runs at `http://localhost:6969`.
-- You can change the port by editing the `vite.config.js` file.
+By default, the frontend runs at `http://0.0.0.0:6969`.
+You can change the port by editing the [`vite.config.js`](../Web/src/fe/vite.config.js) file.

----

-## 💡 Notes

-- Make sure you have **Python** and **Node.js** installed.
-- If you encounter any issues, check for correct library versions or port access.